artemave/node-test-runners-performance-comparison/readme.md

 #### Notes

 - Tape does not support concurrent testing.
-You can see how it performs better than others on the first two scenarios but falls behind hopelessly on the third one.
+You can see how it performs better than the others to "load all tests" but falls behind hopelessly when it comes to "running all all tests".

 ## Usage